Jeffride/TeamProject2021/README.md

 1. Clone this repo to your local machine
 2. Navigate to the downloaded folder.
 3. CD into the git directory containing the project and navigate to the folder containing manage.py
-4. Next type the commmand "python manage.py runserver", this will start a developement server at http://127.0.0.1:8000/ in your browser, all changes made locally will be visible here.
+4. Next type the commmand "python manage.py runserver", this will start a developement server at http://127.0.0.1:8000/ in your browser.
+5. Open your browser and open http://127.0.0.1:8000/.

 ### Compatibility